wp-plugins/contexture-page-security/readme.txt

 Please visit our official support page at http://goo.gl/Cw7v7 and we'd be glad to help you out.

+= Can I help test out pre-release versions of PSC =

+Absolutely.
+If you want access to all the newest features, and don't mind dealing with occassional bugs, visit our support page http://goo.gl/Cw7v7 and look for the "Development Build" option.

 == Theme Functions ==

 As of 1.4.x, Page Security is organized in a way that roughly corresponds to MVC guidelines.
 If you are a developer and want to take to extend any of PSC's features, it's usually as easily as calling any of the included static classes.

-Most database-interaction functions can be found in /wp-content/plugins/contexture-page-security/core/model_queries.php - these are the same ones used by every facet of PSC and should be conveniently exposed to any other plugins or themes.
+Most database-interaction functions can be found in /wp-content/plugins/contexture-page-security/core/queries.php - these are the same ones used by every facet of PSC and should be conveniently exposed to any other plugins or themes.

 Here are just a few examples:

 = Add a User to a Group =

+$result = CTXPS_Queries::add_membership_with_expiration($user_id,$group_id);

+= Add a User with Expiration =

 $result = CTXPS_Queries::add_membership_with_expiration($user_id,$group_id,$expiration_date);

+= Change Membership Expiration =

+$grel_id = get_grel($user_id,$group_id);
+$result = update_enrollment_grel($grel_id,$expiration_date);

 = Get a List of Groups =